 Students who decide to change their major after admittance and/or matriculation to Judson University must complete a Declaration of Major form with their academic advisor.
 The completed form must be submitted to the Registrar's Office for processing.
 Within one week of the receipt of the form, the degree audit will reflect the requirements for the recently declared major.
 Students are responsible to know the requirements of the major by checking their degree audit via their MyJudson account.
 The date that the Declaration of Major form is filed in the Registrar's Office is the date the major requirements are in effect.
 Students are responsible to meet with their academic advisor if the major declared will affect their registration.

-Change of Associate of Arts or Liberal Arts Cohort to Major Cohort
+Change from Associate of Arts or Liberal Arts to a Major Program of Study

-Students who have completed their Associate of Arts or Liberal Arts cohort and are ready to begin a major cohort are required to complete and submit an Application to Major Cohort form with their academic advisor.
-The Registrar's Office will update the degree audit to reflect the requirements for the declared major within a week of receiving the Application to Major Cohort form.
+Students who have completed their Associate of Arts or Liberal Arts program and are ready to begin a major program of study are required to complete and submit an Application to Major Program of Study form with their academic advisor.
+The Registrar's Office will update the degree audit to reflect the requirements for the declared major within a week of receiving the Application.
 Students are responsible to know the requirements of the major by checking their degree audit via the student web.
-The date the Application to Major form is filed in the Registrar's Office is the date the major requirements are in effect.
+The date the Application to Major Program of Study form is filed in the Registrar's Office is the date the major requirements are in effect.

 Second Major Declaration